Read This First

 Prompt 2: Elaborate on any dependencies among these ontological domains.

-The pressure point is Any dependencies among these ontological domains: this is where Ontological Domains stops being merely named and starts guiding judgment.
+The live issue is Any dependencies among these ontological domains.
+This is where Ontological Domains starts to guide judgment instead of merely sounding important.

 The biological domain is entirely dependent on the material or physical for its existence.
 Life, as understood in biological terms, arises when certain physical and chemical conditions are met, such as the availability of water, energy sources, and suitable environmental conditions.
 The laws of physics and chemistry govern the structures and functions of biological entities.